 Each year an estimated 325,000 people in the U.S. die from sudden cardiac arrest (SCA).
 The Heart Rhythm Society estimates that about 7,000 of these deaths are children and infants.
 In 1997, Christine Puricelli of Chandler, Arizona, lost her 22-year-old daughter Emilie to SCA caused by a genetic condition called Long QT Syndrome.
 The warning signs of Long QT Syndrome were there, but doctors didn’t recognize them.
-Here’s Emilie’s story in Christine’s words:
+Here is Emilie’s story in Christine’s words.

 On August 30th, 1997, my seemingly healthy 22 -year-old daughter, Emilie, died suddenly in her sleep from sudden cardiac arrest (SCA).

 How could a beautiful, healthy young woman just go to bed and die in such a mysterious manner?
 It’s an understatement to say we were in shock, or grief-stricken.
 Losing a child was the hardest thing I’ve ever faced.